Biography

 In January 2026, he will perform at the Benjamin Prize Award Gala in Vienna, where—alongside solo works—he will also appear with cellist Péter Somodari, a distinguished member of the Vienna Philharmonic Orchestra.
 This prize is presented annually by the Wolfgang Boesch Private Foundation to exceptionally successful young artists.
 Dominik received the award following his appearance at the Wiener Staatsoper, where he stepped in on short notice to replace another pianist and had to learn Liszt’s Reminiscences de Norma in less than two weeks.

-In February 2026, he will perform Beethoven’s Fourth Piano Concerto with several orchestras in Romania.
+In the 2026–2027 season, he will give a concert at the Musikverein in Vienna and will perform Ludwig van Beethoven’s Piano Concerto No. 4 together with several orchestras in Romania.